vipulpatil/win-app/readme.md

 _For more examples and usage, please refer to the [Wiki][wiki]._

 ## To add test user and his dummy product into the MongoDB collections
-1. enter to the win-app directory path using terminal/cmd prompt
+1. Enter to the win-app directory path using terminal/cmd prompt
-2. use "node generateData.js", it will simply create user "winuser" with password as "win@123"
+2. Use "node generateData.js", it will simply create user "winuser" with password as "win@123"

+## API Documentation
 Now you are done with project installation. visit the win-apidoc/index.html with any browser and refer api documentation for signIn.

+## Example API Endpoint
 signIn api will provide you token value, use that value for all other api's for authentication purpose.

-##If you need further assistance,Feel free to connect me @
+## If you need further assistance,Feel free to connect me @
 vipul.bigbadguy@rediffmail.com
 www.linkedin.com/in/vipultechfreak
 +91-7798471474